We look at the Future Beat movement with The Pipe Dreamers, two brothers who can help clue you in.

 Two budding futurists are brothers and DJ’s Chux and Sosa – aka The Pipe Dreamers.
 They are founders of the club night, ILLICIT where you’ll here future beat, hip-hop, grime and yes even a bit of funky house.
 Whether you buy into the full portfolio of genres or not, at their events, unashamed good times come guaranteed.

-Ahead of their next one with us in a few days for Ace Hotel’s week long Lowlines events, we asked the brothers to provide a sub-genre definition and got them to do a mix for aural guidance.
+We asked the brothers to provide a sub-genre definition and got them to do a mix for aural guidance.

 So, what is a future beat?